christosgkoutzis/Muses/README.md

 ## Inspiration

-This project is based on a <a href="">figma design</a> provided by a professional UI-UX designer that will be used as a final project for her "Google UX Design" certificate.
+This project is based on a <a href="https://www.figma.com/file/bEZ3HklKvYy3wR3OJGKTLn/Coursera-UX-Certificate?type=design&node-id=0%3A1&mode=design&t=hJjj8fMD6y0V59CJ-1">figma design</a> provided by a professional UI-UX designer that will be used as a final project for her "Google UX Design" certificate.
 It's a static,single-page demonstration of a larger full stack web application of a contemporary museum that is still in progress.

 ## Purpose